Pastor: Desi Larson

-Organist: Pauline Olsen
+Organists: Pauline Olsen

 A Washington State native, she graduated from Washington State University with degrees in psychology and nursing, has a Masters in Systems Management from the University of Southern California, a Ph.D. in nursing with an emphasis on health information systems from the University of Maryland, and a Masters in Parish Nursing from St. Mary’s Ecumenical Institute.
-As a Public Health Service officer, she served in San Francisco three years, and after joining the Navy served in Bremerton, Washington; Yokosuka, Japan; San Diego, California, and at a number of Department of Defense postings in Maryland and Virginia.
+As a Public Health Service officer, she served in San Francisco for three years, and after joining the Navy served in Bremerton, Washington; Yokosuka, Japan; San Diego, California, and at a number of Department of Defense postings in Maryland and Virginia.

 Kathleen’s spouse, Lawrence, is a retired Internet projects manager for NOAA and is currently working on a number of writing and photography projects.
-Their daughter Lykara lives in England with her spouse and their daughter.
+Their daughter Lykara lives in England with her spouse Dean Ryder and their daughter.